Getting started at the Demography Lab

 of it.

-Logging in is intuitive once you figure out how to turn the monitor
+Logging in is intuitive once you figure out how to turn on the monitor.

 If you have never used Linux before, it may take a moment to get used